 If your objective is reducing churn, the headline metric is retention rate among enrolled members compared to non-members, and the trend in that gap over time.
 If your objective is increasing purchase frequency, you track average inter-purchase interval and whether it is shortening.

-Revenue per member, redemption rate, active member rate (typically defined as members who have earned or redeemed in the past 90 days), and net promoter score among programme members are all useful supporting metrics.
+Revenue per member, redemption rate, active member rate (typically defined as members who have earned or redeemed in the past 90 days), and net promoter score among program members are all useful supporting metrics.
 But they only tell a meaningful story when they are tracked against a baseline and a target.

 One metric worth watching closely is the break-even redemption rate: the point at which the cost of rewards issued equals the incremental margin generated by the behaviour those rewards drove.
-Many programmes issue rewards without ever checking whether the business case holds up at scale.
+Many programs issue rewards without ever checking whether the business case holds up at scale.

 The ambitions of your rewards strategy and the capabilities of your technology need to be aligned.
-A programme that promises personalised, real-time rewards but runs on a spreadsheet and a batch email system will always fall short of expectations.
+A program that promises personalised, real-time rewards but runs on a spreadsheet and a batch email system will always fall short of expectations.

 Modern loyalty platforms offer segmentation engines, real-time trigger-based reward issuance, multi-channel communication tools, and closed-loop analytics.
 They connect to your POS, your e-commerce platform, your CRM, and your customer data platform to build a unified picture of each customer and act on it intelligently.